-Application for these scholarships, on forms obtainable from the Registrar, must be lodged with the Registrar after publication of examination results and the announcement of the award of Commonwealth Scholarships, but not later than 31st January each year.
 The University may award annually up to six cadetships to students proceeding to a first degree with honours in Mathematics or Physics.
-The cadetships may be awarded either to matriculated students wishing to enrol in either of these courses or to students already enrolled in an appropriate course.
 The allowance for each cadetship is £440 per annum, the holder to be exempt from course fees.
 Compulsory miscellaneous fees, however, will be deducted from the allowance.
 On graduation a cadet may be required to take up an academic position with the University for up to three years, during which time he will have the opportunity to read for a higher degree, and cadets are required to enter into a bond to this effect.
 A cadetship may not be held concurrently with a Commonwealth Scholarship.